 Do you want to get something really great for a loved one who’s going on a cruise?
 These cruise gift ideas are a little more pricey, but your cruiser will love them!

 This one is slim enough to easily slip under a cruise ship bed, but roomy enough to fit all the essentials.
-Plus it has a USB port for charging on the go.
+Plus it’s made of scratch-resitant polycarbonate, so it’ll stay beautiful trip after trip.

 Mr. SBC and I each have a pair of Beats Studio3 headphones, and we wouldn’t cruise (or fly on a plane!) without them.
 They pair easily with any smartphone or tablet, and the noise-canceling feature is amazing at blocking out crowd noise.